-I hate those things you read that say something like "motherhood is the best JOB" or "the hardest JOB" blah blah.
-I've said it myself.
-But you know what, it isn't a job.
-Motherhood isn't a JOB.
-I wish it was, because then I might actually get a break!
-Maybe if it was a "job" I would get holiday leave and paid overtime (I would be a fricking billionaire if that was the case).
+Sometimes I wish motherhood was a "job", because then I might actually get a break!
+Maybe if it was a "job" I would get holiday leave and paid overtime.
 If motherhood was a job, we would get time off.
 We would have some kind of work manual telling us what to do.
 We would have FREE COFFEE and lockable toilets.

 No, it's not a job.
 It's more like a state of being.
 An all-absorbing, totally consuming state of perpetual being.